nicklockwood/layout/README.md

 The UIDesigner project is an experimental WYSIWYG tool for constructing layouts.
 It's written as an iPad app which you can run in the simulator or on a device.

 UIDesigner is currently in a very early stage of development.
 It supports most of the features exposed by the Layout XML format, but lacks import/export, and the ability to specify constants or outlet bindings.

+# LayoutTool

+The Layout project includes the source code for a command-line tool called LayoutTool, which provides some useful functions to help with development using Layout.
+You do not need to install the LayoutTool to use Layout, but you may find it helpful.

+## Installation

+To install LayoutTool using CocoaPods, add the following to the top of your Podfile:

+	source 'git@github.schibsted.io:Rocket/cocoapod-specs.git'

+Then, add the following to the list of pod dependencies:

+	pod 'Layout/CLI'

+This will install the LayoutTool binary inside the `Pods/Layout/LayoutTool` directory inside your project folder.
+You can then reference this using other scripts in your project.

+## Formatting

+Currently the main function provided by LayoutTool is automatic formatting of Layout XML files.
+The `LayoutTool format` command will find any Layout XML files at the specfied path(s) and apply standard formatting.
+You can use the tool as follows:

+    LayoutTool format /path/to/xml/file(s) [/another/path]

+For more information, use `LayoutTool help`.

+To automatically apply `LayoutTool format` to your project every time it is built, you can add a Run Script build phase that applies the tool.
+Assuming you've installed the LayoutTool CLI using CocoaPods, that script will look something like:

+    "${SRCROOT}/Pods/Layout/LayoutTool/LayoutTool" "${SRCROOT}/path/to/your/layout/xml/"

+The formatting applied by LayoutTool is specifically designed for Layout files.
+It is better to use LayoutTool for formatting these files rather than a generic XML-formatting tool.

+Conversely, LayoutTool is only appropriate for formatting *Layout* XML files.
+It is not a general-purpose XML formatting tool, and may not behave as expected when applied to arbitrary XML source.

+LayoutTool ignores XML files that do not appear to belong to Layout, but if your project contains non-Layout XML files then it is a good idea to exclude these paths from the `LayoutTool format` command, to improve formatting performance and avoid accidental false positives.

+To safely determine which files the formatting will be applies to, without overwriting anything, you can use `LayoutTool list` to display all the Layout XML files that LayoutTool can find in your project.

 # FAQ